FM-GH/vwCleaningRobotsTest/README.md

 Assumptions made in order to develop the test:

+- The input data will be entered into the "Inputs.txt" file.

 - The robot must check that it will not go outside the grid, and it will be kept on the preestablished boundaries and limits.